OpenTechStrategies/ots-doctools/README.md

 to build `foo.pdf` from `foo.ltx`.
 For draft PDFs, use `make foo.draft.pdf`.

+## Pipeline and Plugins

+We have enabled the use of jinja templates.
+The Makefile runs pipeline.py, which applies a series of plugins to the document and its metadata.
+Each plugin must implement run(document, metadata) that returns doucment, metadata.
+Optionally, a plugin might implement run_p(document, metadata) that returns true iff the plugin should run.

 ## Windows

 Linux and OS X should generally do the right thing with these